hurufu/nexoid-meta/README.md

 #### nexoid-ed-ada/

-Reimplementation in verifiable safe Ada programming language – this is my future direction.
-This language allows very advanced features, like proving accessibility of global variables.
+Reimplementation in verifiably safe [Ada](https://www.adacore.com/languages/ada) programming language – this is my future direction.
+This language allows very advanced features, like proving accessibility of global variables, preconditions, postconditions and invariants of procedures.

 #### nexoid-tc-pheneste/